ROCm/rocBLAS/docs/Linux_Install_Guide.rst

 into rocBLAS, and the rocBLAS shared library will become link-time and run-time dependent for the user application.

-Once installed, find rocblas.h and rocblas_module.f90 in the /opt/rocm/include
+The header files rocblas.h and rocblas_module.f90 are installed in /opt/rocm/include/rocblas.
-directory.
-Only use these two installed files when needed in user code.
-Find other rocBLAS files in /opt/rocm/include/internal, However, do not include these files directly.
+The library file librocblas.so is installed in /opt/rocm/lib.

 -------------------------------